jiangyigithub/my_offer/longman3000/vlog/18illustrate.md

 I didn't mind at all.
 Indeed, I was pleased.

 **indicate**
+Research indicates that over 81% of teachers are dissatisfied with their salary.

 **indication**
+Dark green leaves are good indication of healthy roots.

 **individual**
+Most churches were built with donations from private individuals.

 **industrial**
+Industrial production has risen by 0.5% since November.

 **industry**
+This type of software is widely used in industry.

 **inevitable**
 A further escalation of crisis now seems inevitable.

 **inevitably**
+The decision will inevitably lead to political tensions.

 ## 3
 **infant**